 The answer is part cultural and part biological, says Fisher.

 First, we tend to be drawn to people who are similar to us.
 We’re commonly attracted to those who remind us of loved ones, such as parents, former significant others, or friends.
 “Subconsciously, hormones are activated because the other person has triggered some kind of similarity or resemblance,” says Beverly B. Palmer, Ph.D., a psychology professor at California State University, Dominguez Hills, and author of Love Demystified: Strategies for a Successful Love Life, to mbg.
-One study found we may find ourselves less attracted to people who differ significantly from ourselves in terms of personality traits, and we’re more attracted to those who are complementary toward ourselves or perhaps “better versions” of ourselves.
+One study1 found we may find ourselves less attracted to people who differ significantly from ourselves in terms of personality traits, and we’re more attracted to those who are complementary toward ourselves or perhaps “better versions” of ourselves.

 That attraction to what’s similar likely explains why we also tend to date people who share our race, socioeconomic status, education level, and political affiliation.
 U.S. Census data shows just 10% of marriages in 2016 were interracial or interethnic, and a well-known 2014 analysis about race and dating preferences conducted by OkCupid found that although a significant percentage of respondents indicated that they would date someone of a different race, they didn’t walk the walk when it actually came to swiping and connecting with matches.
 Similarly, 77% of Republicans and Democrats said their spouse or partner was in the same party in a Pew Research Center survey from 2016, and the importance of shared politics has gone so far as to lead to the rise of separate dating apps for conservatives.

 Another factor frequently cited in pop culture is smell, sometimes in the context of pheromones.
 Some experts, like Fisher, say that the sense does not have significant bearing on whom we find attractive. (“It’s love at first sight, not love at first smell,” she says, explaining that the human sense of sight is much keener than smell.)
 That said, other experts do believe factors like deodorants, perfumes, and bodily smells can play a role in attraction.
-Research on this specific topic is inconclusive, with one study indicating that women preferred men whose genes displayed a different immune response from theirs, and another revealing that women were turned on by men who smelled similarly to them.
+Research on this specific topic is inconclusive, with one study2 indicating that women preferred men whose genes displayed a different immune response from theirs, and another revealing that women were turned on by men who smelled similarly to them.
 Still another showed that women were drawn to men whose perspiration was similar to their father’s.

 Attention to looks: is that biology or culture?